top of page

 Returning to work after a concussion can feel like a huge milestone — and for many, it’s one of the most meaningful parts of recovery.
 But it can also be intimidating.

-How Daylight Saving Time Impacts Brain Function
+How DST Impacts Brain Function

 Each year, Daylight Saving Time (DST) shifts the clock by one hour, and although it may seem minor, this change has measurable effects on the brain.
 Across the United States, including in states like Colorado and Florida, many people experience temporary cognitive, emotional, and physiological changes following the switch.